last updated: 4 November 2020 - updated in line with Government guidance on National restrictions from 5 November

-Stay at home but if you need to travel you can play your part by only making essential journeys – only using public transport where there is no alternative – and keeping your distance from each other in interchanges and when queuing at bus stops.
+Stay at home but if you need to travel you can play your part by walking or cycling if you can, and if you use public transport keep your distance from each other in interchanges and when queuing at bus stops.

 Notices and floor markers at stops will help people to stay safe.

 Sit apart from others on buses, trams and trains. travel side by side or behind other people, rather than facing them.
 Seats will be marked as available onboard to help you distance.

 If you can, use the upper deck on any double deck buses or take the window seat to leave more space.